SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 </div>

-Here is another example of a model, Camembert with data augmentation trained on the full dataset, that overfitted.
+Here is another example of a model, Camembert, with data augmentation trained on the full dataset, that overfitted.
 Indeed, the rapid decrease in training loss compared to the relatively stagnant validation loss is a classic sign of overfitting.
 The model performs exceptionally well on the training data but struggles to replicate this performance on the validation data, indicating poor generalization.
-Using the full training set to train the model did not improve our results but instead just created overfitting.
+Using the full training set to train the model did not improve our results; instead, it created overfitting.

 <div align="center">
   <div style="position: relative; text-align: right;">